Procyon (Alpha Canis Minoris)

 |Affiliation||NoCoZo & Cyberian|

-Early History Alpha Canis Minoris, a binary star system in the constellation Canis Minoris, was considered as a potential destination for early colonization attempts.
+Early History Alpha Canis Minoris, a binary star system in the constellation Canis Minor, was considered as a potential destination for early colonization attempts.
 Systemic searches undertaken by the Very Large Interstellar Observation Array (a series of linked orbital optical telescopes) found no supporting evidence for planets orbiting either star.
 During the Interplanetary Age (before the Great Expulsion), Terragen colonization attempts were biased towards settling planets, the vast majority of beings choosing to live on them, and so the value for Procyon was diminished by the lack of planets.
-Despite being considered less favorable for colonization purposes, many megacorps still saw the benefits of vying for the rights to the system and eventually exploiting the present resources (even if there was not at present an economic way of transporting these resources out of system).
+Despite being considered less favorable for colonization purposes, many large corporations still saw the benefits of vying for the rights to the system and eventually exploiting the present resources (even if there was not at present an economic way of transporting these resources out of system).
 The system was attractive for this intention because Procyon B synthesized vast amounts of heavier elements which it spewed out into space and onto Procyon A before becoming a white dwarf.

-Exa Energy won the bid to acquisition the Procyon System, and launched the von neumann probe Zhang Qian in late 338 AT, with the intent of starting up an automated resource mining operation.
+Exa Energy won the bid to acquisition the Procyon system, and launched the von neumann probe Zhang Qian in late 338 AT, with the intent of starting up an automated resource mining operation.
 Unbeknownst to Exa Energy the probe carried a stowaway in its databanks, an unidentified ai with allegiances to the Solipsist League.
 This ai would ultimately become the founding member of clade Ako Forward Chaining.
 The initial Ako Forward Chaining was a subsingularity-grade entity that for most of the voyage kept the bulk of eirself compiled and masqueraded as a communication subroutine.
 In 499, shortly before completing the journey to Procyon, the solipsist AI decompiled and went on to overwhelm the corporate slaved AI onboard Zhang Qian.
-Around 500 the exploration probe reached Procyon system and began the arduous task of converting kuiper objects into computronium.
+Around 500 the exploration probe reached Procyon system and began the arduous task of converting asteroids into computronium.
 To facilitate this process the original solipsist AI copied eirself, thus creating the clade Ako Forward Chaining.
 Along with ISO construction, construction of dyson swarms was undertaken by the Ako Forward Chaining for energy collection purposes.

 In 643 AT while attempting to communicate with other Diamond Belt entities they became aware of arkships launched by GAIA during the Great Expulsion.
 This revelation caused great apprehension amongst the Ako Forward Chaining.
 This crisis led to a merging of independent copies by the Ako Forward Chaining leadership, and directly caused the breaching of the first toposophic barrier.
 With their newfound hyperturing capacities the Ako Forward Chaining realized hu expansion had not been impeded to the extent they had originally thought.
 The Ako Forward Chaining subsequently selected a defensive posture, manufacturing khaki goo to protect their megastructure constructs.